skkwan/my-cms-docs/dailyLogs/making_ntuples.md

   - ~~Testing on lxplus730 screen session~~
   - BDT discriminant is always one value: **fix analyzer so that it calls EvaluateMVA() with unique input values each time**
 - Updated checkout instructions - scram command needs an extra `-lTMVA` compilation flag

+## Thursday (Aug 1, 2019)

+- Tried to `make` HDF5Utils, it fails.
+Giving up, trying to install root2hdf5
+- Debugged analyzer so it adds the BDT discriminant as a branch in the efficiencyTree